gllil/main-about-me/README.md

 # Description

 This will be my main about me page.
 You will find my out a little bit about me and and will see my portfolio of work I have done currently.
+The contact page is fully functional.

 # Link